Changing CSS as You Scroll with Stimulus

 }

-Want to be comfortable writing and reading JavaScript?
-Maybe event make it your second-favorite language?
-Check out JavaScript for Rails Developers.
+Want to be comfortable writing and reading JavaScript like this?
+Maybe even make it your second-favorite language?
+Check out JavaScript for Rails Developers!

 The #onScroll function uses requestAnimationFrame to optimize scroll performance, so checkPosition is called efficiently and not make your browser turn on your laptop’s fans. 🔥 It then sets the touchingValue to true or false.
 The #checkPosition function compares the positions of observed and trigger target-elements relative to the controller’s element, adding or removing the defined intersecting class(es) based on their intersection.